pacollins/hugo-future-imperfect-slim/.github/CONTRIBUTING.md

 For the sake of consistency, please use the [Google HTML 5 and CSS 3 Style Guide].

-You will notice that a large portion of the theme does not adhere to this style guide.
-The original HTML 5 UP theme uses 4 space tabs instead of 2 space tabs.
-This, again, adds to bloat, especially when using Hugo functions.
-If you are making a change to a file, please go ahead and fix any styling in the region relative to where you are working.
-This will help us slowly fix the theme.
-Once theme theme becomes more active with people constantly resyncing, we can look at doing an across the board change (we might actually look at doing this as part of [v0.30][Next Release] since that will be a rather large change requiring everyone to resync).

 ## Thank You

 Thank you again for your interest in contributing to the theme.
 Feel free to ask